navifare/navifare-proxy-server/README.md

 ## 📋 What This Does

-* **Solves CORS Issues**: Allows your frontend to call AirLabs and Farera APIs without CORS restrictions
+* **Solves CORS Issues**: Allows your frontend to call AirLabs, Farera, and GoToGate APIs without CORS restrictions
 * **Handles Feedback**: Sends user feedback emails via Resend
 * **Lightweight**: Minimal dependencies, fast startup
 * **Secure**: Only allows requests from your domains